grafana/loki/docs/sources/setup/upgrade/_index.md

 #### Store for retrieving remote schema

-Previously LogCLI used to fetch remote schema from the store configured in `-boltdb.shipper.shared-store` when `-remote-schema` is set to true.
+Previously LogCLI used to fetch remote schema from the store configured in `-boltdb.shipper.shared-store` when `-remote-schema` is set to `true`.
 A new CLI flag `-schema-store` is introduced as a replacement to configure the store for retrieving remote schema.

 ## 2.9.0